ssiddhantsharma/cleavesysp2021/README.md

 * This is useful for people working on biologically relevant data such as nucleoside analogues, we'll be using packages like: [ScaffoldGraph](https://github.com/UCLCheminformatics/ScaffoldGraph), [Scaffold_Hunter](http://scaffoldhunter.sourceforge.net/) and exploring the chemical networks generated using the new [ChemSpaX](https://chemrxiv.org/articles/preprint/ChemSpaX_Exploration_of_Chemical_Space_by_Automated_Functionalization_of_Molecular_Scaffold/14617320/1)

 ### MORPHER:
-* I wanted to explore this package [Morpher](https://app.assembla.com/spaces/molpher/wiki) for people working in metabolism/where the products and reactants.
+* I wanted to explore this package [Morpher](https://app.assembla.com/spaces/molpher/wiki) with people working in metabolism/where the products and reactants.
+Interesting to see what results this approach gives.

 ### Interactive Viz:
 * Work with me on how we can represent the generated data better, for the smiles we'll be using the javascript library [Mols](https://github.com/chemplexity/molecules) and I wan to create a visualization for descriptors which is [TMAP](https://tmap.gdb.tools/), something which will look like this [DrugBank](https://tmap.gdb.tools/src/drugbank/drugbank.html).